 After several years in real estate and some renovation experience, it seemed natural to start doing more historic renovations--the older the better.
 The first historic project we took on was a 1912 Victorian who we named Ruby and things took off from there.
 You can read about all of our past and current projects here.
 Today I design our historic renovations and restorations with the current real estate market in mind and head up the listing side of things when our project houses are complete, while my husband, Jonny, develops historic and new construction properties.
 If you’re ever interested in getting more info about purchasing one of our projects or working with us, please contact us here.
 We have an amazing team working with us, and we couldn’t do what we love without them.
 Doing work I love with people I love is not something I take for granted--I’m grateful every day to get to do what I do, and I’m so happy you’re here to follow along!

-My husband, Jonny, and I love working together, but when we’re not working we’re usually traveling, playing music (upright and electric bass for him, violin for me), hiking, rock climbing, cooking, or doing projects on our personal home.
+I live in Nashville with my husband, Jonny, our daughter (born in 2022), and our dog, Hank.
+Jonny and I love working together, but when we’re not working we’re usually traveling as a family, playing music (upright and electric bass for him, violin for me), hiking, rock climbing, cooking, or doing projects on our personal home.
 I think it’s fair to say that neither of us have ever been very good at sitting still, and it’s been an adventure ever since we tied the knot in 2018.

 Our dog is Hank Williams Wagenman, named after Hank Williams Sr. He’s my favorite sidekick, and loves hiking, snacks, (who doesn’t?) and his toy pig, Ethel.

 For even more content, sign up for my newsletter.
 I share weekly recaps so you won’t miss anything, as well as personal notes and answers to your questions.
 Sign up here!
 I promise I’ll never sell your information or spam you with unsolicited emails.